 - Wisconsin Bar Association, 1982-Present

-- Member OLR Study Committee for approximately 6 years
+- Member OLR Study Committee, 6 years